Sairyss/domain-driven-hexagon/README.md

 # Other recommendations and best practices

-## Error Handling
+## Exceptions Handling

+Unlike Domain Errors, exceptions should be thrown when something unexpected happens.
+Like when a process is out of memory or a database connection lost.
+In our case we also throw an Exception in Domain Objects constructor when validation fails, since we know our input is validated before it even reaches Domain so when validation of a domain object constructor fails it is an exceptional situation.

 ### Exception types

 Consider extending `Error` object to make custom generic exception types for different situations.
-For example: `DomainException`, `ValidationException` etc. This is especially relevant in NodeJS world since there is no exceptions for different situations by default.
-Also, you can create domain-specific exceptions for different use-cases, like `NotEnoughFundsError` or `SeatIsAlreadyBookedError`.
+For example: `ArgumentInvalidException`, `ValidationException` etc. This is especially relevant in NodeJS world since there is no exceptions for different situations by default.

-Keep in mind that application's `core` shouldn't throw HTTP exceptions or statuses since it shouldn't know in what context it is used, since it can be used by anything: HTTP controller, Microservice event handler, Command Line Interface etc. A better approach is to create custom error codes for your app, like `code: 'WALLET.NOT_ENOUGH_FUNDS'` etc.
+Keep in mind that application's `core` shouldn't throw HTTP exceptions or statuses since it shouldn't know in what context it is used, since it can be used by anything: HTTP controller, Microservice event handler, Command Line Interface etc. A better approach is to create custom error classes with appropriate error codes.

 When used in HTTP context, for returning proper status code back to user an `instanceof` or a `switch/case` check against the custom code can be performed in exception interceptor or in a controller and appropriate HTTP exception can be returned depending on exception type/code.

 Exception interceptor example: [exception.interceptor.ts](src/infrastructure/interceptors/exception.interceptor.ts) - notice how custom exceptions are converted to nest.js exceptions.

-Adding a `name` or `code` string with type name or a custom status code for every exception is a good practice, since when that exception is transferred to another process `instanceof` check cannot be performed anymore so a `name`/`code` string is used instead. `name` or `code` enum types can be stored in a separate file so they can be shared and reused on a receiving side: [exception.types.ts](src/libs/exceptions/exception.types.ts).
+Adding a `code` string with a custom status code for every exception is a good practice, since when that exception is transferred to another process `instanceof` check cannot be performed anymore so a `code` string is used instead. `code` enum types can be stored in a separate file so they can be shared and reused on a receiving side: [exception.codes.ts](src/libs/exceptions/exception.codes.ts).

-When using microservices, exception types/enums/codes can be packed into a library and reused in each microservice for consistency.
+When using microservices, exception codes can be packed into a library or a sub-module and reused in each microservice for consistency.

 ### Differentiate between programmer errors and operational errors